BioHPC/MegaD/README.md

 Machine learning has been utilized in many applications from biomedical imaging to business analytics.
 Machine learning is stipulated to be a strong method for diagnostics and even for determining therapeutics in future as we move to precision medicine.
 MegaD provides an unprecedented opportunity to develop neural networks from metagenomic data available publicly as well as to perform classification of data samples based on the optimal model we developed.

-The description below walks you through the analysis of the ___ project (https://pubs.broadinstitute.org/diabimmune)
+The description below walks you through the analysis of the DIABIMMUNE project (https://pubs.broadinstitute.org/diabimmune)

 The general workflow is described in below.